-The administration and faculty of Grace College of Divinity are all born-again, Spirit-filled Christians, who are committed to the vision of GCD.
-All faculty members have thorough knowledge of their subject matter and possess the appropriate credentials and/or extensive practical experience necessary for their areas of instruction.
+More specifically, the administration, faculty, and staff of Manna University are all born-again, Spirit-filled Christians who are committed to the teachings of the Christian Bible and to the vision of Manna University.
+Likewise, all faculty members have thorough knowledge of their subject matter and possess the appropriate credentials and/or extensive practical experience necessary for their areas of instruction.